-Duncan also brings groups to many eclipses under the name “Astronomy for All.”
-His tours are open groups to anyone, but fill up fast.
+Duncan also leads groups to view eclipses under the name “Astronomy for All.”
 In August, he will bring a group to Grand Teton National Park near Jackson, Wyo., one of the best places to see the total solar eclipse in 2017.
+His tours are open groups to anyone but fill up fast.

 (Related story: Total Solar Eclipse in Wyoming August 21, 2017)

 Q: You started out your astronomy career studying eclipses.
 Is this still relevant to your research?